 Parts in Detail

-2 x Sure 2416 LED Matrix You can get these from eBay for around $20 each You can buy either the red or green display, and with 3mm or 5mm LEDs.
+2 x Sure 2416 LED Matrix You can get these from eBay for around $20 each.
+They do a red or green display, and with 3mm or 5mm LEDs.
 My clock in the video is made with the 3mm green displays.
 Make sure you get the newer version of the display which is based on the Holtek HT1632C chip.
 You can tell the newer displays as they have the controller chip and DIP switches on the back.
 The front is relatively empty of components as you can see:

 1 x Arduino Uno / Duemilanove / Dicecimila with ATmega 328 CPU.
 The Arduino is the brains of the clock.
 It has a microprocessor that runs the clock software, plus inputs and outputs we connect to the displays, buttons and clock chip.
 Ensure you get an Arduino with the ATmega 328 CPU.
 The Uno is the latest version and has one as standard.
 Some Duemilanove / Dicecimila boards come with the ATmega 168 CPU with doesn’t have enough RAM for the clock code.
 You can get Arduino’s for about $30.
-Try Sparkfun Electronics or eBay.
+Try places like Adafruit, Sparkfun Electronics, Cool Components, Seeed Studio or eBay.

 1 x Arduino Prototyping Shield and Header pins.
 The prototyping board or ‘shield’ plugs on the top of the Arduino making it easy to add other components.
 It brings the Arduino’s input and output pins onto a circuit board that you can solder things to.
-Get a board which is designed for a chip to go on, i.e. one that brings each pin of the IC out to a solder pad you can connect wires to.
+Get a board which is designed for a chip to go on, i.e. one that brings each pin of the chip out to a solder pad you can connect wires to.
 (You can see this area on the bottom left of the board in the picture below.)

 1 x DS1307 Real Time Clock (RTC) chip, Crystal, 3.3v Coin Cell Battery & Holder.
 The clock chip keeps time, regulated by the crystal.
 The battery powers the chip if the clock is unplugged, so it remembers the time when you turn it back on.
 I found all these bits on eBay bundled as a kit for $10.